Nor'easter impact on mass transit, travel

 NJ TRANSIT

-Bus and light rail services are anticipated to operate regular weekday schedules as long as weather conditions permit.
-Light Rail delays and cancellations are possible as the storm progresses.

-IMPORTANT: Due to the projected rapid snow accumulation in conjunction with possible local and county travel bans, there is the potential for all bus service - including bus service to/from PABT-- to be suspended before the start of the afternoon rush hour.
-Customers should closely monitor njtransit.com, My Transit alerts, social media and broadcast news reports for the latest status of the system.
+Regular weekday service.
+Customers may expect delays and cancellations due to the residual effects of the storm.

+Systemwide cross honoring and cross honoring with PATH is NOT in effect for Thursday.

-For updated information, please visit njtransit.com.
+For updated information, please visit NJTransit.com.

 LIRR

+LIRR is currently operating on a regular weekday schedule, but riders were advised to allow extra travel time and to use caution on platforms and staircases and while boarding/exiting trains.

-Please visit www.mta.info/lirr for updates.
+Please visit MTA.info/lirr for updates.

 METRO-NORTH

-Metro-North will operate a reduced weekday schedule with some combined/canceled trains during the peak periods.

-Conditions are expected to deteriorate rapidly during the day, making travel extremely difficult or even impossible.
-Metro-North plans to further reduce its service to hourly to ensure customer safety during the storm.

-Customers should anticipate delays due to the effects of the winter storm throughout our service territory.
+Metro-North is operating regular weekday schedule on all lines.
+Customers may experience some delays due to the residual effects of the storm

-Metro-North may be forced to suspend service with little advance notice.
-Hudson Rail Link may also be suspended as conditions worsen.

-Please continue to monitor http://www.mta.info/mnr or Metro-North's social media for updates.
+Please continue to monitor MTA.info/mnr or Metro-North's social media for updates.

 AMTRAK